EmmaW74/100-days-of-code/log.md

 Day 35: 30 May 2021

-Today's progress: Part 1 (30 mins) Cleared compile errors so now have Game Over text appearing via the new class and using font and colours from Dimensions class.
+Today's progress: Only 30 mins today - Cleared compile errors so now have Game Over text appearing via the new class and using font and colours from Dimensions class.

 Part 2: